CourseReps/ECEN489-Spring2015/Project3/readme.md

 Column Name | Details
 --- | ---
-User ID (Key 1) | ID reference for the user who is being checked in Timestamp (Key 2) | Timestamp for this check-in (in absolute millis) Location ID | ID Reference for the LOI being checked in to Method | The means by which this user is being checked in (object identification, MAC sniffing, facial recognition, etc) Details/Data | Additional relevant information pertaining to the check-in -- MAC Addr for MAC sniffing, filename for facial recognition, etc
+User ID (Key1) | ID reference for the user who is being checked in Timestamp (Key2) | Timestamp for this check-in (in absolute millis) Location ID | ID Reference for the LOI being checked in to Method | The means by which this user is being checked in (object identification, MAC sniffing, facial recognition, etc) Details/Data | Additional relevant information pertaining to the check-in -- MAC Addr for MAC sniffing, filename for facial recognition, etc
+A dual key is used in this table to ensure that are no duplicate check-ins for users.

 ###### User Authentication/Credentials
 ###### Social media integration